aau-claaudia/hpc/docs/taaurus/index.md

 ## Introduction

-TAAURUS is a secure, flexible, and scalable platform designed to support research and innovation in environments with high requirements for data processing and information security.
-The platform serves as a strategic foundation that unifies quality, user-friendliness, and compliance in one integrated solution.
+TAAURUS is a secure, flexible, and scalable platform that supports research and innovation in environments with high requirements for data processing and information security.
+The platform combines user-friendliness, quality, and compliance in one integrated solution, which can be adapted to different research projects and workflows.

-TAAURUS provides a robust and future-proof infrastructure that can be adapted to different needs while ensuring high confidence in data handling and system operations.
-The platform is specifically designed for researchers working with sensitive data that requires secure processing and storage.
+TAAURUS provides a solid and future-proof infrastructure that can be expanded and adapted as needs for data, users, and capacity grow — without compromising security or system operations.
+The platform is specifically designed for researchers working with sensitive data who require secure processing and storage.

 ## Getting Started